Payment Acceptance

 Think global, acquire local: How local payment acquiring optimizes enterprise performance

-Local payment acquiring – working with acquirers based in the same country as the cardholder or issuer – has become a critical advantage for enterprises expanding internationally.
+Local payment acquiring, which means working with acquirers based in the same country as the cardholder or issuer, has become a critical advantage for enterprises expanding internationally.
 Local acquirers can deliver higher authorization rates, lower fees, and a more reliable customer experience than cross-border processing.

 In some markets, merchants can see authorization rates improve by as much as 5–10% when switching to a local acquirer.
 At scale, that can translate to millions in recovered revenue and a smoother checkout experience for customers worldwide.